 2. Splash in the World’s Bubbliest Bubble Bath

-To maximize your bubbles, you’ve got to know a little bubble science.
+The secret to the world’s bubbliest bubble bath is knowing a little bubble science.
 Here’s the lesson: Bubbles are made up of air, soap and water.

 Without the soap, you could have a water bubble, but a water bubble will disappear in seconds.

 It’s the rainbow sheen on the oily soap bubble that fascinates us, and it’s the way soap bubbles float and fly and pop that thrills us.

 Like a balloon, a bubble is a thin layer of stretchy film around a pocket of air.
 Unlike a balloon, the bubble is made of liquid.